Last verified on July 17, 2019

 - Complete one year in clinical training The first postgraduate year must be ACGME- or RCPSC- accredited clinical training in internal medicine, pediatrics, surgery or surgical specialties, obstetrics and gynecology, neurology, family practice, emergency medicine, transitional year, or any combination of these.
 Credit for accredited training in other specialties may be granted on an individual basis after submission of the appropriate documents to the ABR.
 If there is an elective in diagnostic or interventional radiology, it must be in a department with an ACGME-accredited interventional or diagnostic radiology residency program and cannot be longer than two months.
 No more than a total of three months may be spent in radiation oncology and/or pathology.

-- Complete an ACGME-accredited interventional radiology program The program must be approved for training in interventional radiology by the Residency Review Committee (RRC) for interventional radiology of the ACGME.
+- Complete an ACGME-accredited interventional radiology program The program must be approved for training in interventional radiology by the Review Committee (RC) for interventional radiology of the ACGME.
 A minimum of four months of radiology training program must be spent in nuclear medicine.
 Candidate must also competently perform interpretation/multireading of the minimum number of mammograms within the specified time period as designated by the U.S. Food and Drug Administration’s (FDA) Mammography Quality Standards Act (MQSA).
 No more than 16 months may be spent in any one subspecialty or in research.

 - Pass the ABR Core Exam Click here for more information on the Core Exam.